 Finally, prominent Prohibition supporters began to call for Repeal.
 John D. Rockefeller, Jr., had given a fortune to the Anti-Saloon League.
 But he announced his support for Repeal.
 He explained his change of belief in a letter published in the New York Times.

-When the Eighteenth Amendment was passed I earnestly hoped – with a host of advocates of temperance – that it would be generally supported by public opinion and thus the day be hastened when the value to society of men with minds and bodies free from the undermining effects of alcohol would be generally realized.
+When the Eighteenth Amendment was passed I earnestly hoped…that it would be generally supported by public opinion.
+Thus the day be hastened when…men free from the… effects of alcohol would be realized.

 Women, led by the Woman’s Christian Temperance Union (WCTU), had been pivotal in bringing about National Prohibition.
 Their interest had been a moral one.
 That is, to protecting the family, women and children from the effects of alcohol abuse.